In This Section...

 - the importance of ensuring that the adult is not treated less favourably than another adult in a comparable situation; and

-- the adult's abilities, background and characteristics (including their age, gender, sexual orientation, religious persuasion, racial origin, ethnic group and cultural and linguistic heritage).
+- the adult's abilities, background and characteristics (including their age, gender, sexual orientation, religious persuasion, racial origin, ethnic group and cultural and linguistic heritage). (part1 of the Adult Support and Protection Act (Scotland) 2007)

 Even then you should also submit a hard copy, to ensure it receives appropriate management oversight.